distributed-system-analysis/sarjitsu/README.md

 - Is it portable/scalable ?

-  Sarjitsu is scalable since it keeps the datasource, frontend and backend separately and is based on completely scalable and portable solution, i.e., Elasticsearch, Grafana and NodeJs ..in their respective containerized environments using Docker.
+  Sarjitsu is scalable since it keeps the datasource, frontend and backend separately and is based on completely scalable and portable solution, i.e., Elasticsearch, Postgres, Grafana and NodeJs ..in their respective containerized environments using Docker.